 Due to the periodicity a particle with a transverse momentum quantum number $k_l^i \ (i=x,y)$ is equivalent to that with $k_l^i\pm 2 N_\perp$.
 On the lattice, which is inside the fundamental Brillouin zone, the allowed modes are $k_l^i = -N_\perp, -N_\perp+1,\ldots, N_\perp -1$.
 This artifact in potential brings ambiguities when dealing with large momentum modes near the boundaries.
-The concrete question is, for example, how to deal with the situation when the two momenta of particles in the $\ket{qg}$ state, each within the fundamental Brillouin zone, add up to a momentum for the $\bar{q}$ state outside it.
-In such a situation, one must decide which copy of the quark momentum to use to calculate the momentum difference in the splitting used to evaluate the matrix elements.
+The concrete question is, for example, how to deal with the situation when the two momenta of particles in the $\ket{qg}$ state, each within the fundamental Brillouin zone, add up to a momentum for the $\ket{q}$ state outside it.
+In such a situation, one must decide which copy of the quark and gluon momenta to use to calculate the momentum difference in the matrix elements of the splitting/merging processes.

-For simplicity, we will discuss the one-dimensional case in the following.
+For simplicity, we discuss the one-dimensional case in the following.
 The same procedure is applied separately to both the $x$ and the $y$ dimensions in the transverse plane.
-Consider the transition between a $\ket{q}$ and a $\ket{qg}$ state.
-To distinguish the two quarks in the initial and in the final states, we use ``$Q$'' to denote the quark in $\ket{q}$ state and ``$q$'' to denote the quark in $\ket{qg}$ state.
-In addition, we use ``$g$'' to denote the gluon in $\ket{qg}$ state.
-The transverse momentum quantum number of the three particles are $k_Q$, $k_q$, and $k_g$, respectively, and each of them is within the lattice range $[-N_\perp, N_\perp -1]$.
+Consider the transition between a $\ket{q}$ state and a $\ket{qg}$ state.
+To distinguish the two quarks in the initial and in the final states, we use ``$Q$'' to denote the quark in the $\ket{q}$ state and ``$q$'' to denote the quark in the $\ket{qg}$ state.
+In addition, we use ``$g$'' to denote the gluon in the $\ket{qg}$ state.
+The transverse momentum quantum numbers of the three particles are $k_Q$, $k_q$, and $k_g$, respectively, and each of them is within the lattice range $[-N_\perp, N_\perp -1]$.
 The total momentum of the $\ket{qg}$ state, $k_q +k_g$, is therefore in the range of $[-2N_\perp, 2N_\perp -2]$, exceeding the fundamental Brillouin zone.
 Considering the periodic boundary condition, the momentum conservation is satisfied if either $k_q + k_g=k_Q$ or $ k_q + k_g=k_Q\pm 2 N_\perp$.
 As a consequence, a process on the lattice specified by the values of $k_q, k_g, k_Q$ could represent two or more different physical processes.